OSAS/community-website/source/blog/2016-12-14-size-and-change.html.md

 There are multiple other scaling events&mdash;when do you implement some kind of HR process for absence management, expenses, pay raises, and so on?
-How big are you when it becomes cost effective to hire a full time accountant, lawyer, administrator, talent acquisition?
+How big are you when it becomes cost effective to hire a full time accountant, lawyer, administrator, talent acquirer?
 When is a single team in your company big enough that you need to hire or promote someone who is not a founder to management?
 How big before it is unreasonable to ask everyone's opinion on a work change that impacts everyone?